1961 San Diego Chargers season: Overview

 San Diego proved a more welcoming city for the Chargers, with an average home attendance of 27,859 during the regular season, over 12,000 more than in Los Angeles.
 Hilton still reported a loss on the year, albeit a greatly reduced one of between $250,000 and $300,000.

 On the field, the Chargers repeated as Western Division champions, this time with a 12–2 record, before losing to the Oilers in the title game for the second straight year.
 They retained many of their offensive stars from the 1960 season.
 Kemp again ranked second in the league for passing yardage (2,686), but his completion percentage fell below 50%, and he threw only 15 touchdowns against 22 interceptions.
 Only 4 of these interceptions came in the first seven games of the season, against 18 in the next seven; he threw another 4 in the AFL title game.
 While Lowe didn't quite match his impact of the previous season, he still ranked 4th in the league for rushing yards (767), and joint first for rushing touchdowns (nine).
 Kocourek became the club's first 1,000 yard receiver with 55 catches for 1,055 yards, while Don Norton added 47 catches and 816 yards.

 On defense, the 1961 Chargers set a modern-era pro football record with 66 takeaways, the most in AFL or NFL history (the 1946 Cleveland Browns recorded one more during an AAFC season).
 The Chargers also recorded the most interceptions returned for a touchdown in both league histories with nine, and the most total interceptions with 49.
 All three of these record still stand as of 2022.
-Charlie McNeil led the team with nine interceptions, which stood as a club record until Antonio Cromartie broke it 46 years later.
+Charlie McNeil led the team with nine interceptions, which stood as a club record until Antonio Cromartie broke it 46 years later (albeit in a 16-game regular season).
 Bob Zeman had eight interceptions and Dick Harris had seven, returning three for touchdowns (still a club record as of 2022).
 By contrast, only one Charger managed more than six interceptions in a season throughout the entire 1970s (Bryant Salter, 1972).
 Defensive end Ron Nery is unofficially credited with 8 quarterback sacks, again leading the team.
 Beyond Nery, the defensive line saw an overhaul, with rookies Faison, Bill Hudson and Ladd starting every game.
 Middle linebacker Allen and cornerback Claude Gibson, also new draftees, saw significant action.
 Another rookie, George Blair, doubled up as defensive back and kicker.
 His field-goal-conversion percentage was below 50% (he made 13 of 27), but still third best in the league, as was Paul Maguire's average of 41.5 yards per punt.

 Linebacker Bob Laraba had five interceptions and scored three touchdowns, including one on offense.
 He died in a car accident shortly after the season ended, at the age of 28.